Andrew Davies, Chief Executive Officer

 Charlotte leads the team responsible for providing risk management and risk transfer advice to our clients.

 Charlotte has 18 years’ experience leading consulting teams across various industries including financial services, construction, law and government.
 Her postgraduate qualification in organisational behaviour is a unique and complementary fit with contemporary risk management theories and methods.

-Frieda Esquelin, General Counsel & Corporate Secretary
+Frieda Esquelin, Chief Operating Officer and Corporate Secretary